The Mandolin Store Set to Give Away a Northfield NF5S Mandolin on Black Friday

 The value of the entire package that includes case is $3,750.

-Registration details will be announced by The Mandolin Store later today.
-For those not on The Mandolin Store mailing list you can join at the bottom of their home page.
+Registration to win this mandolin will commence Thanksgiving evening on The Mandolin Store web site.
+The link to registration will be in the Black Friday email they send to all customers on their mailing list that evening.
+There will also be a registration tab on top of the Black Friday Sale page.
 No purchase will be necessary in order to be eligible to win.

 The Mandolin Store's Black Friday starts November 26 at midnight (Eastern Time) Thanksgiving Day and ends 12:00 p.m.
 Friday November 27.